burdickc/LogRedaction/README.md

 ### Build Instructions:

-- Clone the repository using: https://github.com/burdickc/LogRedaction.git
+- Clone the repository using: **git clone https://github.com/burdickc/LogRedaction.git**

 - Change directory, to the root directory of the project: **cd LogRedaction/**